By KENDRA HURLEY

 So far, the EarlyLearn reform provides very little direction on any of these issues, and network organizations set their own protocol for everything from who does the home visits, to how many cases they carry, to when they should remove EarlyLearn children from a program and call in the Department of Health, which has the authority to revoke a program’s license.

-At one program CNYCA interviewed, home visitors make less than $24,000 and are required to have no early education experience and only an associate’s degree.
+At one program CNYCA interviewed, home visitors make less than $24,000 and are required to have only an associate's degree.
+Early education experience is not required.
 On the other hand, WHEDco’s EarlyLearn home visitors have formidable résumés, both having spent years as early childhood educators and administrators.

 But even for them, learning how to work with home providers—some who have been running their own programs for decades—has been a challenging, trial-by-fire learning experience.